Baked Pea Dumplings

 - Bake for 15-18 minutes or until golden brown.

-Husband’s take: He liked them, but did pick some of the filling out.
+Husband’s take: He likes them, but did pick some of the filling out.
 Kind of weird for him, I guess.
+Or maybe it was team loyalty.